codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

 keep making progress while they stick: For `standAlone` position, progress is measured along the scroll space added around the element.
 For `sticky` position, it is measured along the group of content elements that scrolls past the element.
+Ranges still refer to the element itself, so `contain` covers the page from the element being completely inside the viewport to it starting to leave again, no matter how long it stays pinned in between.

-On narrow viewports, where sticky elements are rendered inline, progress is measured along the element itself again.
+Progress is measured along the element itself again whenever it is not actually pinned: On narrow viewports, where sticky elements are rendered inline, and if there is not enough content next to a sticky element for it to ever reach its sticky position.

 In specs, `renderInContentElement` provides a `simulateScrollProgress` function to invoke the callback: